Frequently Asked Questions on the ESC 365

 An abstract may not be available if it is embargoed; in this case the abstract will be released after the presentation takes place.

 The e-poster/slidset/video are available only if the presenter has submitted and granted copyrights to ESC.
 If it is not the case, there will be a note specifying: "The ESC does not have the copyright for the slides and video of this presentation."

 Access rights/sign in

 A "My ESC account" is a free of charge personal account giving the user access to congress resources, online journals, newsletters etc… From this account users can also renew his/her membership, register for a congress or access a webinar.

-You may search for content freely, abstracts are accessible without log-in.
+You may search for content freely, abstracts and industry content are accessible without log-in.

 But you will need to log-in to access slide sets, videos and ESC TV interviews/reports.
 You will either need to sign-up – if you don’t have an existing My ESC account – or log-in with the email address and password you usually use on the ESC website.

 Creating a "My ESC account" is quick and free of charge: Create your My ESC account in 2 minutes.

 You will need to sign in to your "My ESC account" to access resources.
 These resources are only accessible to certified healthcare professionals, associated press, industry representatives and other qualified stakeholders in the science, management and prevention of cardiovascular disease.
 In addition, some resources are for members only and sign in will allow identification.

 These signs in messages provide you with information on the access rights for the resources.
 There are five scenarios: